Are Dragons Warm-Blooded?

 I’ve been waiting to do a good dragon post for a while, and I love that my first dragon post is what I get to end 2023 with!

-I almost did a section on how dragons would even fly, but then I remembered that 1) I’d have to go into hox genes to describe how some dragons have 6 limbs instead of 4 for their wings, and 2) I’d have to do back of the envelope calculations for how they’d even be able to fly, which I realized I’d already done in my previous vampire post.
+I almost did a section on how dragons would even fly, but then I remembered that 1) I’d have to go into hox genes to describe how some dragons have 6 limbs instead of 4 for their wings, and 2) I’d have to do back of the envelop calculations for how they’d even be able to fly, which I realized I’d already done in my previous vampire post.
 Unfortunately, ridable or impressively large dragons would not be physically able to get off the ground.

 (But for dragons, we will handwave that away because flying dragons are iconic and cool!)